- Valve Terminology

 Heat Exchanger: Heats up or cools down a process typically by inserting steam or a cooling agent into a tube bundle and passing the process over the bundle.

-Actuator: An actuator by definition moves something.
+Actuator: A valve actuator by definition moves something.
 In our industry, an actuator opens or closes valves or dampers.
 The most common applications are on ball and butterfly valves.

 Filter: A filter is used to remove a specific size particulate from a liquid by means of a screen, either fabric or metal.